syncfusion-content/php-docs/PHP/Button/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started | JavaScript | Button
-description: getting started
+description: Learn here more about getting started with Syncfusion Essential JavaScript Button Control, its elements, and more.
 platform: js
 control: Button
 documentation: ug
 ---

-# Getting Started
+# Getting Started with JavaScript Button

 This section explains briefly about the necessary steps required to render and configure EJ Button control using PHP wrapper classes.